RadhikaIyengar/University-Information-System/README.md

-<h1 align = "center">University Information System APIs<h1>
+<h1 align = "center">🎓 University Management System APIs<h1>
-This is a Flask-based REST API project for accessing university departments, students, and courses data from a MySQL database.
+<h3>This is a Flask-based REST API project for accessing university departments, students, and courses data from a MySQL database.
-It provides easy-to-use endpoints, Swagger API documentation, and a modern web interface for testing.
+It provides easy-to-use endpoints, Swagger API documentation, and a modern web interface for testing.</h3>

 ---
-##Features
+##🚀 Features
 - RESTful API GET endpoints for:
   - **Departments** with instructor details
   - **Students** with course enrollment details